inetsys/pdftk-aws-lambda/README.md

 # PDFtk

-[PDFtk Server](https://www.pdflabs.com/tools/pdftk-server/) is a command-line tool for working with PDFs.
+[pdftk-java](https://gitlab.com/pdftk-java/pdftk) is a command-line tool for working with PDFs.

 This project shows how to compile and deploy the `pdftk` binary as an AWS Lambda Layer, as well as a built version for the binaries ready to use.

-Currently the included binaries under `bin` and `lib` were built for the **PDFtk 2.02** version.
+Currently the included binary under `bin` was built for the **PDFtk 3.2.3** version.

 # AWS Lambda Layer